-Today I share my favorite books I read in 2019.
-Every year around this time, I comb through my notes and lists of books read in the past 12 months and recommend some great reads, either for your own personal edification or as a Christmas gift for a loved one.
+Every year around this time, I comb through my notes and lists of books I read in the past 12 months and share my favorite books I read in 2020.
 I love seeing book lists from others and always find some books to add to my reading list.
-I hope this post encourages you to do the same.
+I hope this post encourages you to do the same for your own edification or as gifts for others.

-Like years past, these books are not necessarily written or published in 2019.
+Like years past, these books are not necessarily written or published in 2020.
 Rather, these books make my list if I read it this year.
-And, for the third year in a row, I got the infamous Kristen Kedersha to share a few of her favorites (check out Kristen’s Korner below).
+And, for the fourth year in a row, I got my wife to share a few of her favorites (check out Kristen’s Korner below).

 A couple of thoughts before I dive in to sharing my list.